 To qualify for an E-2 visa you must be coming to the United States solely to develop and direct the operations of a bona fide enterprise in which you have invested, or are in the process of investing, a substantial amount of capital.

 As a general guide, you will need a minimum of US$100,000 to invest, although in exceptional cases applications with investment amounts as low as US$50,000 may be considered.
 You will also need to show at least 50% ownership of the enterprise, or possession of operational control through, for example, a managerial position.
 The E-2 visa can also be used for any senior or skilled employees that you will need to help you set up or run your business.

-Trading in the USA
+Visa to trade in the USA